thim0o/Google-Colab-QBittorrent/README.md

 This is a Google Colab notebook with QBittorrent and Rclone.

-I took This is my version of https://github.com/MinorMole/RcloneLab as a base and edited it to my likings.
+This is my version of https://github.com/MinorMole/RcloneLab as a base and edited it to my likings.

 <b>Features:</b>